Connect OpenWRT to OpenWISP2¶

 Save the file and start openwisp-config:

-Your LEDE instance should register itself to your openwisp2 controller.
-Check the devices menu on the admin panel to make sure your LEDE instance is registered.
+Your OpenWRT instance should register itself to your openwisp2 controller.
+Check the devices menu on the admin panel to make sure your OpenWRT instance is registered.

-You may want to compile a custom LEDE/OpenWRT image to save time on configuring
+You may want to compile a custom OpenWRT image to save time on configuring

 new devices.
 By compiling a custom image, you can pre-install openwisp-config,